Follow the step-by-step guide in Let’s Begin.

 You need to get approval from your school before enrolling in more units each semester.

-Yes, you can login to WES (Web Enrolment System) by providing your:
+Yes, you can log in to WES (Web Enrolment System) by providing your:

 For a successful log in: